Protected Solid-State Qubits: Protection in Qubit Systems

 \section{Protection in Qubit Systems}

 The extraordinary power of quantum computation stems from the exponentially large amount of information that can be associated with the entanglement in multi-qubit systems.\cite{nielsen2010quantum} This implies that quantum information is in principle only useful if it can stay perfectly coherent for the whole duration of a computation.
 However, every physical qubit is embedded in a noisy environment and the required access to qubit control unavoidably couples the qubit to this environment.
-The coupling converts coherent superposition states into statistical mixtures and this loss of quantum coherence in the system directly translates to errors in the quantum information.
+The coupling can result in relaxation and dephasing, and the resulting loss of quantum coherence in the system directly translates to errors in the quantum information.

 Since decoherence is a generic problem, effective error mitigation and correction are quintessential for the development of reliable quantum computation in practice.\cite{Lidar2013} Soon after the first quantum computation algorithms, powerful algorithms for error correction were proposed,\cite{Shor95,Steane96,Knill01} typically relying on redundancy in the encoding and the measurement of syndrome operators followed by active correction of the errors.
 These active methods can require a large overhead, both in terms of required information storage capacity and complexity of the actual algorithms.
 For this reason, an emerging activity is on qubits with some kind of \textit{passive} error resilience, often built into the system Hamiltonian.